Say goodbye to your P30, P35 and P60 tax forms

 Revenue chairman Niall Cody described its PAYE modernisation programme as the biggest shake-up in the State’s tax system since the introduction of self-assessment in the late 1980s.

-Addressing a breakfast event organised by the Chartered Institute of Management Accountants (CIMA), Mr Cody said the new system would eradicate bureaucratic form filling, removing the P30, P35 and P60 tax forms from the system in favour of a more streamlined digital process.
+Addressing a breakfast event organised by the Chartered Institute of Management Accountants, Mr Cody said the new system would eradicate bureaucratic form-filling, removing the P30, P35 and P60 tax forms from the system in favour of a more streamlined digital process.

 Full-time reporting, integrated with business processes, was the future, he said.